stonet-research/stonet-research.github.io/README.md

 .. toctree::
    :maxdepth: 2
    :hidden:
-   :caption: Research
+   :caption: Research Projects

-   /research/research
+   /research_projects/research_projects

 ```

-is the 'Research' tab and the contents are in /research/research.
+is the 'Research Projects' tab and the contents are in /research_projects/research_projects.

 The source code of read the docs is a good example: